-I started playing disc golf 3 years ago and in that time, I’ve played only one round of golf (ball golf).
+I started playing disc golf in 2010, and since then I’ve played 2 rounds of golf (ball).
 It’s not because I don’t like golf – in fact I’ve been golfing since I was only a few years old and it runs in the family.
 My uncle has won over 100 tournaments.
 My mom was on the New Brunswick Ladies Amateur Team more than 10 times and also won the NB & PEI Ladies Amateur title.
 My grandfather had 3 hole in ones and shot his age multiple times when he was in his 80’s.
 My sister has won the NB Provincial title twice and been on the Provincial team 10 times total (2 juniors and 8 amateur teams).

 I love golf.
 Which by extension means I love disc golf too because in many ways it’s the same sport, but instead of hitting a ball into a hole, you throw a disc into a basket.
 No, the reason I barely play golf anymore is because in many ways, disc golf is a better form of golf.
 It’s not just my opinion; below are 7 reasons why disc golf is better than ball golf all based on facts:

 Since holes in disc golf are shorter than holes in ball golf (300 feet compared to 300 yards), it takes less time to play 18 holes.
 On average, with a group of 4 players, you can expect to take around 4 hours for a round of 18 holes in golf whereas in disc golf, you take an average of 2 hours.
 This means that you get to play more in the same amount of time.

 2. No tee times

 Since disc golf is a less popular sport, the disc golf courses aren’t run the same way as golf courses are, which means no tee times.
 If it’s nice out, you can show up and play.
 If it’s raining and you don’t want to play, just stay home.

 3. No green fees (or much lower fees)